Reconstruction Algebras of Type D (I)

 \end{lemma} \begin{proof} The assumption $\nu=0$ translates into the condition $\alpha_1\geq 3$.
 Here the fundamental cycle $Z_f$ is reduced from which, denoting the exceptional curves by $\{ E_i\}_{i\in I}$, we can easily calculate

+where the canonical cycle $Z_K$ is the rational cycle defined by the condition $Z_K\cdot E_i=-K_{\w{X}}\cdot E_i$ for all $i\in I$.
 Now denoting $R=\C{}[x,y]^{\mathbb{D}_{n,q}}$ if we consider the quiver of $\t{End}_{R}(R\oplus W_+\oplus W_-\oplus_{t=1}^{N}W_{i_t})$ we must be able to see the generators of the specials as compositions of irreducible maps out of $R$.
-But by \cite[3.3]{Wemyss_GL2} using the above intersection theory calculation it follows that we must see the generators of the specials using only compositions of the maps
+But by \cite[Corollary 3.1]{Wemyss_GL2} using the above intersection theory calculation it follows that we must see the generators of the specials using only compositions (containing no cycles) of the maps

 Inspecting the list of generators of the specials, it is clear that $xy\in W_{i_N}$ cannot factor through any of the other specials, thus we must have this as an arrow in the quiver and so consequently $W_{i_N}$ must correspond to one of the vertices above to which $R$ connects.
 The same analysis holds for $(+):=x^q+y^q\in W_+$ and $(-):=x^q-y^q\in W_-$ and so these too must correspond to vertices to which $R$ connects.
 Now both $(+)^2$ and $(-)^2$ belong to $W_{i_1}$, and it is clear that they factor as $R\xrightarrow{(+)}W_+\xrightarrow{(+)}W_{i_1}$ and $R\xrightarrow{(-)}W_-\xrightarrow{(-)}W_{i_1}$ respectively.
 By inspection of the generators of the specials, both the maps $W_+\xrightarrow{(+)}W_{i_1}$ and $W_-\xrightarrow{(-)}W_{i_1}$ are irreducible, hence $W_{i_1}$ must be a common neighbour to both $W_+$ and $W_-$.
 This forces the positions of $W_+$, $W_-$ and $W_{i_1}$ in the dual graph as in the statement, and also forces the position of $W_{i_N}$ since it must occupy the final vertex which is connected to $R$.
 Now the polynomial $(xy)^{i_1}$ factors as